sylank/scdfs-local-development-environment/README.md

 ```

 #### Local
-You can use your local file system but it is complecated when you use docker environment because of skipper and docker and host file system.
-It is better to read the app register documentation[https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-register-stream-apps].
+You can use your local file system but it is complicated when you use docker environment because of skipper and docker and host file system.
+It is better to read the app register [documentation](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-register-stream-apps).

 Some useful command:
 ```
 dataflow:>app register --name myprocessor --type processor --uri file:///Users/example/myprocessor-1.2.3.jar
 ```

-Or import if from a http url:
+Or import if from an HTTP URL:
 ```
 dataflow:>app register --name mysink --type sink --uri http://example.com/mysink-2.0.1.jar
 ```